swayf/grako/README.rst

 * To deal with programming languages in which important statement words (can't call them keywords) may be used as identifiers in programs, the parser must be able to lead the lexer.
 The parser must also lead the lexer to parse languages in which the meaning of input symbols may change with context, like Ruby_.

-* When ambiguity is the norm in the parsed language (as is the case in several legacy_ ones), an LL or LR grammar becomes contaminated with miriads of lookaheads.
+* When ambiguity is the norm in the parsed language (as is the case in several legacy_ ones), an LL or LR grammar becomes contaminated with myriads of lookaheads.
 PEG_ parsers address ambiguity from the onset.
 Memoization, and relying on the exception-handling system makes backtracking very efficient.

-* Semantic actions, like `Abstract Syntax Tree`_ (AST_) creation or transformation, *do not*  belong in the grammar.
+* Semantic actions, like `Abstract Syntax Tree`_ (AST_)  transformation, *do not*  belong in the grammar.
 Semantic actions in the grammar create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser's language, and translation's target language.
+Most grammar parsers do not check that the embedded semantic actions have correct syntax, so errors get reported at awkward moments, and against the generated code, not against the source.

 * Pre-processing (like dealing with includes, fixed column formats, or Python_'s structure through indentation) belong in well-designed program code, and not in the grammar.